 Bourbon will give the truffles a little bit of a sweeter taste, whereas scotch will give it just a touch of smokiness.
 I usually make these with Maker’s Mark, but whatever you have at home will do!

-How to Make Chocolate Truffles with Whiskey
+How to Make Whiskey Chocolate Truffles

 Use a sharp knife to chop the chocolate bar into small pieces so they melt easily.

 Once your chocolate is melted and well-combined with the butter and cream, continue to whisk as you slowly add the whiskey to the mixture.
+Combine until smooth.

 Once your whiskey is integrated, cover the mixture with a clean kitchen towel and set it in the refrigerator for at least two hours to solidify.